GAM-team/GAM/wiki/Chrome-Policies.md

 chrome.devices.kiosk.apps.Plugins: Allows setting Plugins.
   allowPlugins: TYPE_BOOL
+    Controls whether a Kiosk app is allowed to use Plug-ins.

 chrome.devices.kiosk.apps.PowerManagement: Allows setting Power Management.
   allowPowerManagement: TYPE_BOOL
+    Controls whether a Kiosk app is allowed to manage power.

 chrome.devices.kiosk.apps.UnifiedDesktop: Allows setting Unified Desktop.
   enableUnifiedDesktop: TYPE_BOOL
+    Controls whether a Kiosk app is allowed to use Unified Desktop.

 chrome.devices.kiosk.apps.VirtualKeyboard: Allows setting Virtual Keyboard.
   allowVirtualKeyboard: TYPE_BOOL
+    Controls whether a Kiosk app is allowed to use Virtual Keyboard.

 chrome.devices.kiosk.appsconfig.AutoLaunchApp: Allows setting of the auto-launch app.
   appId: TYPE_STRING
     Id of the app prefixed with one of either "chrome:" or "web:", depending on the app type.
 For Chrome apps, the app id can be found on the Chrome Web Store, example: "chrome:aapbdbdomjkkjkaonfhkkikfgjllcleb".
 For Web apps, the app id is simply the URL, example: "web:https://translate.google.com".
   enableHealthMonitoring: TYPE_BOOL
+    Enables health monitoring of the auto launch app, which will alert you if it crashes.
   screenRotation: TYPE_ENUM
     ROTATE_0: Rotate by 0 degrees.
     ROTATE_90: Rotate by 90 degrees.